kacpertopolnicki/lect/README.md

 The smaller one is the terminal, and the larger one is for graphics tablet input.
 Additionally:
 - the video and audio output will be written to `temp.mp4` and `temp.wav`,
-- the printout images willbe written to the `temp_printout` directory,
+- the printout images will be written to the `temp_printout` directory,
 - after hitting ESCAPE to terminate the program it's whole state will be pickled to `temp.pickle`.